grype/SwiftBeacon/README.md

 # SwiftBeacon

-Implementation of the [Beacon](https://github.com/pharo-project/pharo-beacon) logging framework in Swift.
+Implementation of [Beacon](https://github.com/pharo-project/pharo-beacon) logging framework in Swift.
 The framework distinguishes itself from traditional logging systems by doing away with levels and allowing for logging of arbitrary values, not just text.
 For background information on Beacon, see [this article](http://www.humane-assessment.com/blog/beacon).

 ## Installing